 But life happens, and if you ever need or want to come in for an appointment because of a change in your thoughts, feelings or behaviors, a stressor, a loss, or a new issue in your life, just call.
 We’re happy to schedule an appointment for you when you need one.
 That’s why we’re here.

-Can I return for additional Ketamine infusions?
+Can I return for booster Ketamine infusions or additional ketamine treatment?